 - Condition assessment scores will help to prioritise repairs and replacements within the forward work programme. - An ongoing programme of condition assessments is being established, funded by LTP opex.
-This will continue to work through the very high criticality assets, then progressively work through the high and eventually less critical assets. - There is a strong case to support increased condition assessment as, on one hand, the condition data can support stretching the life of an older asset past what would be assumed based on the expected life of this asset and, on the other hand, the data supports early invention to avoid costly and high profile unexpected/premature failures.
+This will continue to work through the very high criticality assets, then progressively work through the high and eventually less critical assets. - There is a strong case to support increased condition assessment as, on one hand, the condition data can support stretching the life of an older asset in good condition past what would be its expected life and, on the other hand, the data supports early invention to avoid costly and high profile unexpected/premature failures.